A Compassionate Approach

 - Avoid urinating for an hour before this test

-- Tell your doctor before the procedure if you have ever had an allergic reaction to lidocaine or other numbing medication used in dentistry
+- Tell your provider before the procedure if you have ever had an allergic reaction to lidocaine or other numbing medication used in dentistry

-- Tell your doctor before the procedure if you take aspirin or other medications that affect blood clotting, your doctor may want to adjust or temporarily stop the medications before this test
+- Tell your provider before the procedure if you take aspirin or other medications that affect blood clotting, your doctor may want to adjust or temporarily stop the medications before this test

 - You must sign an informed consent